tyreefranklinjr/n8n-AI-Automations/README.md

 - ⭐ Star this repo if you find it useful
 - 🐛 Open issues for bugs or suggestions
 - 🤝 Reach out for collaboration

 ---

-## 📜 License

-MIT License - Free to use, modify, and distribute.
-See [LICENSE](./LICENSE) for details.

----